-Similarly, NATO policy is to respect the environmental laws of a host nation, but it does not require compliance with environmental laws if there is a military necessity5 to not do so.
+Similarly, NATO policy is to respect the environmental laws of a host nation, but it does not require compliance with environmental laws if there is a military necessity to not do so.
 As it is important that military necessity is not used to justify inadequate environmental protection measures, the effectiveness of this policy could also be assessed.

 There are reasons to be concerned about the gap between NATO policies and practice.
-For example, a review of NATO environmental performance in Afghanistan identified a lack of dedicated capacity and unclear responsibilities; 6 while in Montenegro the development of a NATO-backed training area in the Tara River Biosphere Reserve has led to accusations of cultural and ecological vandalism.7 In 2019, NATO's own Legal Gazette highlighted the need for the regular review and update of environmental protection procedures, and identified staff under-manning in environmental protection which 'inhibit the inclusion of EP [environmental protection] in important initiatives and activities across NATO'.8 https://nso.nato.int/nso/nsdd/listpromulg.html.
-To access those standards published within the Allied Joint Environmental Protection Publication (AJEPP) series, search by "AJEPP".
+For example, a review of NATO environmental performance in Afghanistan identified a lack of dedicated capacity and unclear responsibilities; while in Montenegro the development of a NATO-backed training area in the Tara River Biosphere Reserve has led to accusations of cultural and ecological vandalism.
+In 2019, NATO's own Legal Gazette highlighted the need for the regular review and update of environmental protection procedures, and identified staff under-manning in environmental protection which 'inhibit the inclusion of EP [environmental protection] in important initiatives and activities across NATO'.